Centaurus A/M83 Group

 The Centaurus A/M83 Group is a complex group of galaxies in the constellations Hydra, Centaurus, and Virgo.
 The group may be roughly divided into two subgroups.
 The Cen A Subgroup, at a distance of 11.9 Mly (3.66 Mpc), is centered on Centaurus A, a nearby radio galaxy.
 The M83 Subgroup, at a distance of 14.9 Mly (4.56 Mpc), is centered on the Messier 83 (M83), a face-on spiral galaxy.

+By A.M.
+Garcia, Centaurus A subgroup is stated as LGG 344 and Messier 83 subgroup is known as LGG 355.
+LGG 344 has at least 8 members, while LGG 355 is written to have at least 4 members.

 This group is sometimes identified as one group and sometimes identified as two groups.
 Hence, some references will refer to two objects named the Centaurus A Group and the M83 Group.
 However, the galaxies around Centaurus A and the galaxies around M83 are physically close to each other, and both subgroups appear not to be moving relative to each other.

 The Centaurus A/M83 Group is part of the Virgo Supercluster, the local supercluster of which the Local Group is an outlying member.